Sunday, January 4, 2026

 In Class:

-HW: Newton's Laws Study Guide, Practice Quizizz
+HW: Study Guide, Practice Quizizz

-HW: Newton's Laws Study Guide, Practice Quizizz
+HW: Study for Test, Practice Quizizz

 In Class: Review for Test

-Due: Practice Quiz, Optional EdPuzzles
+Due: Practice Test

 HW: None